Forms of Probation and Their Consequences

 Consequences of failure to meet conditions may include, but are not limited to: continuation of the Academic Probation status or Dismissal from the program.
 Both advisor and student sign the Plan of Remediation.

 The advisor prepares a written summary of the meeting and of the Plan of Remediation.
-Copies are provided to the student, to the Office of Financial Aid, and to the Office of the Registrar to be placed in the student’s file.
+Copies are provided to the student, to the Office of Financial Aid, and to the Office of Integrated Student Services to be placed in the student’s file.
 The advisor’s decision to place a student on Academic Probation and the conditions of the Probation may not be appealed.

 Every student on Academic Probation is required to meet with the faculty advisor before registering for the following term.
 The advisor's written approval is required, and the student may not register without it.
 Students on a Plan of Remediation may have their Satisfactory Academic Progress and their Financial Aid eligibility jeopardized.
 Students may not be approved for Candidacy for Graduation while on Academic Probation.
 MAP students may have approval delayed for entering Clinical Training.
 MPIC students may have approval delayed to enroll for Master’s Document units.
 MANM students may have approval delayed to enroll in Capstone.
 USMA students may have approval delayed to begin their capstone projects.